|

-This might be the best cookie you’ve ever eaten, seriously, they are that good.
-These Frosted Orange Easy Cake Mix Cookies are simple to make using a box cake mix, fresh-squeezed orange juice, and ground golden flaxseed.
+This might be the best shortcut cookie recipe I’ve ever eaten, seriously, they are that good.
+These easy Frosted Orange Cake Mix Cookies are simple to make using a box cake mix and freshly squeezed orange juice with a heavenly orange glaze.
 You might want to double the batch because they disappear fast!

 This easy cake mix cookies recipe originally came from my mom.
-She made them with wheat germ, but I substituted the wheat germ for ground golden flaxseed instead.
-I love the health benefits of flax, a good source of omega 3’s, lignans, and fiber.
+They’ve been a family favorite for years.
+She made them with a small amount of added wheat germ, but I swapped it with ground golden flaxseed instead.
+I love the health benefits of flax; it’s a good source of omega-3s, lignans, and fiber.
+I promise you’ll never know it’s in there.
+You don’t taste it at all, and it gives these cake mix cookies a slight added nutrition boost.

 It starts with a box of Duncan Hines Orange Supreme Cake Mix.
 It’s the best one that I’ve tried for this recipe.
 This flavor can be hard to find in stores, but you can purchase this cake mix on Amazon for convenience.